ddahan/modern-python-cheat-sheet/README.md

 - [ ] See [Nooby habits](https://www.youtube.com/watch?v=qUeud6DvOWI)

 **To Do (features)**
+- [ ] Clean "don't do this" syntax
 - [ ] Add screen presentation
 - [ ] Add internal cross references (for example for "comprehensions" because they can be at multiple places in the sheet)
 - [ ] Add a TOC to this file for easier access to sections